OumaymaHadj/Municipalite/README.md

 The product must be validated by the instructors.

 ## Development Requirements
-The application must be developed using Java.
-The database must use Oracle.
-The project must follow an Agile (SCRUM) methodology, with progress tracked through a remote project management tool shared with the instructor.
+The application will be developed using Java, with Oracle as the database.
+The project will adhere to the Agile (SCRUM) methodology, ensuring progress is monitored via a remote project management tool shared with the instructor.

 ## Agile Workflow
 The project consists of 3 sprints, each lasting 2 weeks.